-Additionally, with respect to course offerings, the academic deans work with the chairs of academic programs to ensure that courses not being offered in a timely fashion are eliminated from the course catalog via the shared governance process.
+Additionally, with respect to course offerings, the academic Deans work with the chairs of academic programs to ensure that courses not being offered in a timely fashion are eliminated from the course catalog via the shared governance process.

-For both the website and catalog, accuracy and consistency underline the work of many offices, with an ongoing goal of ensuring consistency across the website and catalog.
-Given the number of personnel and offices involved in the curation of this important information, ensuring consistency across the website and catalogs remains a challenge and warrants further study.
+For both the website and the catalog, accuracy and consistency underline the work of many offices, with an ongoing goal of ensuring consistency across the website and catalog.

 Information about the cost of an FSU education is important to students and families.
 The website provides detailed cost information for both undergraduate and graduate degrees.
-The Student Accounts webpages contain considerable information about cost management, including tuition refunds, loans, ePayment mechanisms, and financial problem-solving.
+The Student Accounts webpages also contain considerable information about cost management, including details about tuition refunds, loans, ePayment mechanisms, and financial problemsolving.
 The majority of students in our survey reported easily finding cost information on the website.
-Information about cohort default and loan repayment rates has been added to the Financial Aid and Student Accounts pages since the self-study was initiated.
-Information about typical length of study and average amounts borrowed from a variety of loan sources is also documented in the Common Data Set.
-Including this information on the Student Accounts webpages helps students and families plan financially for college and have important conversations about enrollment (e.g., number of courses each semester to stay "on track") and student loan debt.
+That said, some of the survey's qualitative comments indicated that webpages with information about cost and financial aid could be more user-friendly.
+Additionally, important information about the typical length of study and average amounts borrowed from a variety of loan sources was documented in the Common Data Set but not found on the Student Accounts webpages.
+Information about cohort default and loan repayment rates could not be located.
+Including this information on the Student Accounts webpages would help students and families as they plan financially for college and have important conversations about enrollment (e.g., number of courses to take each semester to stay "on track") and student loan debt.